Big Island Of Hawaii Visitors Guide

 The hurricane season for the Big Island of Hawaii, like in the rest of Hawaii, officially runs from June 1 to November 30 each year.
 However, the peak of the hurricane season in Hawaii is usually from mid-August to early October.
 While it’s important to be aware of the potential for hurricanes during this time, it’s worth noting that Hawaii is not typically affected by direct hits from hurricanes, as the islands are small targets in a vast ocean and the mountains of Hawaii can disrupt the flow of storm systems.
 Be sure to check weather reports ahead of time and we always suggest getting travel insurance during these months just in case.

-Getting to the Island of Hawaii is simple, and once you are on the island, travel is a breeze.
+Getting to the Big Island of Hawaii is simple, and once you are on the island, travel is a breeze.

 Arrival By Air